 - Early Detection: Your dentist will use specialized tools to examine your mouth for potential problems that may not be visible but could lead to major complications if left untreated.
 By detecting possible issues early on it allows you and your dentist time to plan ahead for treatment options if necessary.
 Regular checkups also give an opportunity for x-rays which allow dentists to look at deeper levels within the jawbone structure where cavities often hide undetected otherwise.

 - Oral Hygiene Education: During each visit your dentist will review proper brushing techniques while cleaning off plaque buildup from hard-to-reach areas like between the teeth or under bridges/implants.
-Your hygienist will demonstrate flossing methods so that you know exactly how it should be done when away from their office.
+Your hygienist will demonstrate brushing vs flossing methods so that you know exactly how it should be done when away from their office.
 Lastly, they’ll discuss nutritional advice related to tooth decay prevention by providing tips on healthy eating habits that promote strong teeth and gums.

 It cannot be overstated how essential it is to stick with a consistent schedule of regular dental cleanings and exams for optimal health maintenance.
 Without them, there are increased chances of experiencing painful ailments that could have been prevented had attention been paid sooner rather than later.
 A little bit of effort now goes a long way toward ensuring a healthier smile tomorrow!

 The buildup of bacteria and plaque on your teeth and gums can lead to gum disease, which is a prevalent condition that affects the bones and gums supporting your teeth.
 Gum disease can progress slowly and without noticeable symptoms in some cases, which is why regular dental checkups are essential for detecting and treating it early.
 However, there are some signs and symptoms of gum disease that you should be aware of, including: